Understanding the Crisis in South Sudan: Challenges and Opportunities Ahead | panapress.org

 Context and Background

-South Sudan gained independence from Sudan after decades of civil war, only to find itself embroiled in internal strife soon after.
-The political landscape has been fraught with tension between various factions, most notably between President Salva Kiir and former Vice President Riek Machar.
-Since the outbreak of civil war in December 2013, the country has faced severe humanitarian challenges, including widespread displacement, food insecurity, and a collapse in essential services.
+South Sudan gained independence from Sudan in July 2011, heralding hopes for peace and prosperity after decades of conflict.
+However, internal strife erupted in December 2013 when political tensions led to violence between factions loyal to President Salva Kiir and former Vice President Riek Machar.
+Since then, the country has been embroiled in a brutal civil war, resulting in widespread displacement, food insecurity, and a collapse of essential services.
+This context is critical to understanding the current challenges faced by South Sudan.

 Key Developments